EJ-Lan/DefendPass/README.md

 # DefendPass
-Defend Pass is a Python Scripting Project which Uses a Password API To Help Inform Users If Their Password Has Been Breached Before
+Defend Sass is a Python Scripting project which Uses a password api to help inform users if their password has been breached before